 Escarpment – Great locations for Raptors including Turkey Vultures.
 Stop at Mount Nemo, Rattlesnake Point, Kelso Conservation Areas and Kerncliff Park.

 Bruce Trail – Hiking the Bruce Trail offers many opportunities to see forest and farmland birds.
 In spring and summer watch for migrating Raptors and Vultures.
 The cliffs create updrafts which these birds use to gain height to speed their migration.
-The Bruce Trail follows the Niagara Escarpment and is your connection to some of the best birding experiences in the Burlington area, travelling through Crawford Lake, Hilton Falls, Kelso, Mount Nemo, and Rattlesnake Point Conservation Areas, Kerncliff Park and the Royal Botanical Gardens.
+The Bruce Trail follows the Niagara Escarpment and is your connection to some of the best birding experiences in the Burlington area, travelling through Crawford Lake, Hilton Falls, Kelso, Mount Nemo, Rattlesnake Point Conservation Areas, Kerncliff Park and the Royal Botanical Gardens.

 Recommended For You